wacncontent/CustomizeTool/output/articles/storage/storage-premium-storage-preview-portal.md

 Welcome to **Azure Premium Storage Disks** for faster Azure virtual machines.

-With the introduction of Premium Storage, Microsoft Azure now offers two types of durable storage: **Premium Storage** and **Standard Storage**.
+With the introduction of Premium Storage, Windows Azure now offers two types of durable storage: **Premium Storage** and **Standard Storage**.
 Premium Storage stores data on the latest technology Solid State Drives (SSDs) whereas Standard Storage stores data on Hard Disk Drives (HDDs).

 Premium Storage delivers high-performance, low-latency disk support for I/O intensive workloads running on Azure Virtual Machines.
 You can attach several Premium Storage disks to a virtual machine (VM).
 With Premium Storage, your applications can have up to 64 TB of storage per VM and achieve 80,000 IOPS (input/output operations per second) per VM and 2000 MB per second disk throughput per VM with extremely low latencies for read operations.

-To get started with Azure Premium Storage, visit [Get started for free](http://azure.microsoft.com/pricing/free-trial/) page.
+To get started with Azure Premium Storage, visit [Get started for free](/pricing/1rmb-trial/) page.

 This article provides an in-depth overview of Azure Premium Storage.